joeltimothyoh/Copy-Files/README.md

 ### Tips
 * To quickly get the full path of a file or directory in File Explorer, simply *Shift + Right-Click* on the item and select 'Copy as path'.
+* To quickly open a PowerShell instance from File Explorer, simply *Shift + Right-Click* on a directory or anywhere within it and select 'Open PowerShell window here'.

 ## Requirements
 * Windows with <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank" title="PowerShell">PowerShell v3</a> or higher.